School Counselling Department Overview

 3. Consultation - Consultation is an interactive process that school counsellors provide to help parents/guardians and teachers address the academic, career, and personal social needs of students.

-4. Referral - School counsellors use school and community referral sources that deal with crises such violence, abuse, and terminal illness.
-These referral sources may include mental health agencies and social services etc.
+4. Referral - School counsellors use school and community referral resources that deal with crises such violence, abuse, and terminal illness.
+These referral resources may include mental health agencies and social services etc.

 Why should a student be referred to our school Counsellors?

 The purpose of the inhouse referral process is to provide timely and effective support to initiate an appropriate plan of action for students at various levels of need.
 The school Counsellors recognise the contribution of all members of the school community including educators, parent/guardians and students in the identification of early warning signs.